Merilyn

 BIRDS

-Single-channel artist film, stereo sound
+Single-channel artist film, stereo sound.

-Duration: 28:27
+Duration: 28:27.

 Watch the trailer

-Press kit
+Press Kit

-Irini Papadimitrou, Artistic Director.
+Irini Papadimitriu, Artistic Director

 Merilyn Fairskye, installation detail, BIRDS (Flickering Shores, Sea Imaginaries, Sea Art Festival 2023, Busan, South Korea)

-BIRDS premiered at the FLUX:ART+FILM strand at the 68th Sydney Film Festival, November 2021.
-"FLUX:ART+FILM explores the fertile ground between art and cinema, with radical and innovative films by artists who transform our experience of what cinema can be." — Bridget Ikin, Guest Programmer.
+FLUX:ART+FILM explores the fertile ground between art and cinema, with radical and innovative films by artists who transform our experience of what cinema can be.

 BIRDS is a tale of radioactive pigeons, two pairs of twins and a massacre, set in a seaside village in the shadow of a decrepit nuclear plant.
 In this blighted environment all is entangled — birds, humans, plutonium — and nothing will be spared.

-ABOUT BIRDS
+About BIRDS

 BIRDS is an artist film by Merilyn Fairskye, the latest in a series of photographic and screen works that explore the contemporary realities of nuclear sites and their legacies.
 With an aesthetic approach that emphasises the act of creation and construction over a passive recording and reconstruction of the world, BIRDS humanises the connections between the nuclear and the everyday at a time of great environmental threat and nuclear uncertainty.